jdesrosiers/resourceful/README.md

 ### Support for OPTIONS requests
 I don't think anyone cares about OPTIONS request support unless they need it for CORS, but it is good to have for HTTP compliance anyway.
-QuickRest gets OPTIONS request support for free by using the silex-cors-provider.
+Resourceful gets OPTIONS request support for free by using the silex-cors-provider.

 ### CORS Support
 Support for CORS is built in automatically via the silex-cors-provider service provider.